thrypuro/thrypuro.github.io/content/about-me/_index.md

 ---

-Computer Science and Mathematics student at University of Edinburgh.
-Graduating in the Year 2023 (hopefully)
+Computer Science and Mathematics graduate from University of Edinburgh.

 Interested in all thing Computers, Algebra and Security.